Deerwood in Crow Wing County, Minnesota — The American Midwest (Upper Plains)

 Erected 1999 by The Minnesota Historical Society.

 Other nearby markers.
-At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
-Aitkin County Courthouse and Jail (approx. 9.9 miles away); Mille Lacs Lake (approx. 12.9 miles away); William A. Tauer (approx. 12.9 miles away); Lake Mille Lacs Walleye (approx. 13 miles away).
+At least 4 other markers are within Aitkin County Courthouse and Jail (approx. 9.9 miles away); Mille Lacs Lake (approx. 12.9 miles away); William A. Tauer (approx. 12.9 miles away); Lake Mille Lacs Walleye (approx. 13 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 29, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 686 times since then and 25 times this year.
+It was originally submitted on June 29, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 901 times since then and 96 times this year.
 Photos: 1, 2, 3, 4. submitted on June 29, 2011, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.